History of Pomerania: Early Modern Age

+Following the Imperial reform of 1500, the Duchy of Pomerania became part of the Saxon Circle of the Holy Roman Empire, and after the division of that circle in 1512 it formed part of the Upper Saxon Circle.

 The Duchy of Pomerania was fragmented into Pomerania-Stettin (Farther Pomerania) and Pomerania-Wolgast (Western Pomerania) in 1532, underwent Protestant Reformation in 1534, and was even further fragmented in 1569, while all parts stayed part of the Empire's Upper Saxon Circle.
 In 1627, the Thirty Years' War reached the duchy.
 Since the Treaty of Stettin (1630), it was under Swedish control.
 In the midst of the war, the last duke Bogislaw XIV died without an issue.
 Garrison, plunder, numerous battles, famine and diseases left two thirds of the population dead and most of the country ravaged.
 In the Peace of Westphalia of 1648, the Swedish Empire and Brandenburg-Prussia agreed on a partition of the duchy, which came into effect after the Treaty of Stettin (1653).
 Western Pomerania became Swedish Pomerania, a Swedish dominion, while Farther Pomerania became a Brandenburg-Prussian province.
 Swedish Pomerania stayed part of the Holy Roman Empire and the Swedish king became Prince of the Holy Roman Empire.

 A series of wars affected Pomerania in the following centuries.
 As a consequence, most of the formerly free peasants became serfs of the nobles.
 Brandenburg-Prussia was able to integrate southern Swedish Pomerania into her Pomeranian province during the Great Northern War, which was confirmed in the Treaty of Stockholm in 1720.
 In the 18th century, Prussia rebuild and colonised her war-torn Pomeranian province.